 As part of the Carolina Museum of the Marine, the mission of the Civic Institute is to inspire principled, committed citizens by bringing together a strong cadre of military and civilian leaders as teachers.
 Our new course, Critical Thinking for Leadership and Civic Engagement, will launch in January, 2021.
 This immersive course teaches high school students how to think—not what to think.
 Students will engage in practical applications of critical thinking using current topics and gaining skills, such as clear communication, active listening, and decision-making.

 Want to be a part of our exciting mission?
-Contact our Executive Director, Ashley Danielson at 910-937-0033 extension 11 or by email at firstname.lastname@example.org.
+Contact our Executive Director, Ashley Danielson at 910-937-0033 extension 11 or by email at email@example.com.
 Contributions may be made online at Make a Donation.
-Thank you!
+Thank you for investing in the legacy!